 “Uncertainty” is semantically proximal to risk, but not the term preferred by SCM theorists.
 That said, Manuj and Mentzer (2008, p.
-134) use Milliken’s SC-appropriate definition (1987) of uncertainty as “perceived inability to predict something accurate.”
+134) use Milliken’s SC-appropriate definition (1987) of uncertainty as “perceived inability to predict something accurate[ly].”

 Risk is conceptualised variously depending on the business literature in which it appears (Manuj and Mentzer, 2008).
 For SCM, Harland et al (2003, p.
 52), defined risk as “chance of danger, damage, loss, injury, or any other undesired consequences”.
 Mitchell (1995) observes that risk connotes various types of loss, and argues that risk of loss is the sum of probability and significance.
 Given this breadth of conceptualisation, it becomes incumbent on the researcher to identify the components common to the influential definitions.
-According to Manuj and Mentzer (2008), there are three common components: 1.the nature of potential losses; 2. likelihood of that risk becoming an event; and 3. the business continuity significance of the loss.
+According to Manuj and Mentzer (2008), there are three common components: 1.the nature of potential losses; 2. likelihood of a risk becoming an event; and 3. the business continuity significance of the loss.